 Most folks like the idea of having more light over their countertop area.
-One way to do that is through the use of lighting that is installed at the underside of your wall cabinets.
+One way to do that is through the use of lighting that are installed at the underside of your wall cabinets.
+We call this under cabinet lighting.
+There are many, many options here at many, many price points.
+Some low voltage some at 110 volts.
+Lately what is most popular are LED under cabinet lights.

 Below is a list of questions that may or may not apply to your project.
 Eventually each of these questions will be clickable and the link will direct you to the answer.
 For now, if the question is not clickable and it applies to your project, be sure to get an answer before ordering your cabinetry.